VladimirMarkelov/ttdl/README.md

 When using `--fields` and `auto-show-cols` you can notice that some information is duplicated.
 The first occurrence is in the column, the second one is inside subject text.
 Sometimes it is helpful, e.g. if you pass `--human` option, columns with dates will display relative value(`1d ago`).
+The option `--human` does not affect custom tags that are not mentioned in the table above.
 At the same time, task subject contains the absolute value of the date(`2023-05-17`).
 Anyway, most of the time the duplication does not look good.
 To mitigate the issue, use the option `--clean-subject` or set the configuration option `global.clean_subject`.